The Polis Director’s Fellows

 Spring 2021 cohort completion: April 16

 WHEN WILL APPLICANTS BE NOTIFIED?Interviews for the fall semester will be scheduled for August 19 and 20.
-Fall 2020 cohort notification date: August 24 Spring 2021 cohort notification date: December 11
+Fall 2020 cohort notification date: August 24 Spring 2021 cohort notification date: To be announced

 WHO SUPERVISES THE WORK & PROFESSIONAL DEVELOPMENT OF THE DIRECTOR'S FELLOWS?Though working closely with the Polis team and with one another, each Director’s Fellow will be supervised by Polis’s Research Director, who chairs the program.